wp-plugins/rf-twitterpost/readme.txt

 http://fullthrottledevelopment.com/twitter-post

 == Release History ==

+= 1.3.2 =
+* Fixed bug that prevented TwitterPost from tweeting when setting a custom tweet on a Post page

 = 1.3.1 =
 * Fixed bug with category exclusion logic... accidentally brought it back in with version 1.3.0